Safe-DS/DSL/docs/language/common/comments.md

 */
 ```

-They are started with `/*` and end at the inverted delimiter `*/`.
+They are started with `#!sds /*` and end at the inverted delimiter `#!sds */`.
 There must be no space between the slash and the star.
 Everything in between the delimiters is the text of the comment.